 Non-Resident Students Applying to Choice Schools: A student that lives outside of the district requesting attendance to a choice school.
 See the next drop-down menu option for "Requirements for Students in Choice Schools or Open Door Programs."

-If you should receive an approved transfer, the student will not be eligible for Highline Public Schools transportation, except when required under 504 of the Rehabilitation Act of 1973 or the Individuals with Disabilities Education Act (IDEA).
+If you should receive an approved transfer, the student will not be eligible for Highline Public Schools transportation, except when required under 504 of the Rehabilitation Act of 1973, the Individuals with Disabilities Education Act (IDEA) or if the student qualifies for McKinney-Vento services.